History of the United Kingdom during the First World War: Monarchy

-The British royal family faced a serious problem during the First World War because of its blood ties to the ruling family of Germany, Britain's prime adversary in the war.
+The British royal family faced a most dastardly problem during the First World War because of its blood ties to the ruling family of Germany, Britain's prime adversary in the war.
 Before the war, the British royal family had been known as the House of Saxe-Coburg and Gotha.
 In 1910, George V became king on the death of his father, Edward VII, and reigned throughout the war.
 He was the first cousin of the German Emperor Wilhelm II, who came to symbolise all the horrors of the war.
 Queen Mary, although British like her mother, was the daughter of the Duke of Teck, a descendant of the royal House of Württemberg.
 During the war H. G. Wells wrote about Britain's "alien and uninspiring court", and George famously replied: "I may be uninspiring, but I'll be damned if I'm alien."

 On 17 July 1917, to appease British nationalist feelings, King George issued an Order in Council that changed the name of his family to the House of Windsor.
 He specifically adopted Windsor as the surname for all descendants of Queen Victoria then living in Britain, excluding women who married into other families and their descendants.
 He and his relatives who were British subjects relinquished the use of all German titles and styles, and adopted English surnames.
 George compensated several of his male relatives by creating them British peers.
 Thus, his cousin, Prince Louis of Battenberg, became the Marquess of Milford Haven, while his brother-in-law, the Duke of Teck, became the Marquess of Cambridge.
 Others, such as Princess Marie Louise of Schleswig-Holstein and Princess Helena Victoria of Schleswig-Holstein, simply stopped using their territorial designations.
 The system for titling members of the royal family was also simplified.
 Relatives of the British royal family who fought on the German side were simply cut off; their British peerages were suspended by a 1919 Order in Council under the provisions of the Titles Deprivation Act 1917.